 LLMs can serve as a tutor of sorts, but what you might not appreciate is how customizable their teachings can become.

-For example if you already know JavaScript but want to learn Python, well you can have the LLM teach you Python by explaining the similarities and differences each aspect has to JavaScript code.
+If you already know JavaScript but want to learn Python, you can have the LLM teach you Python by explaining the similarities and differences each aspect has to JavaScript code.

-Maintaining consistent coding style is important for team projects.
-LLMs can suggest adjustments to align with style guides.
+Maintaining consistent coding style is important for team projects, and you can use LLMs to suggest adjustments to align with style guides.

 If your code deviates from standard conventions, the LLM can recommend changes to make it more idiomatic.
 This includes using language-specific features, following naming conventions, or simplifying expressions.